 Whilst self-managing a block could seem like a cost-effective solution, although you are saving the cost of appointing a block manager, you will need to assess whether you are in a position to ensure further cost savings to the block in addition to this.
 For example, organising major works and repairs on a block.
 This can be a challenging task for self-managers who may not have the links with local contractors, construction companies and utility providers that a managing agent would have.

 Using a block manager would ensure competitive quotes for the works that need to take place as well as issuing Section 20 notices for major works if required.
 In addition, block managers have access to the latest administration software which allows them to keep on top of compliance, whilst running the day-to-day operations of a block as well as planning other items months in advance.

 As well as ensuring the block remains compliant, keeps up with legislation changes, and cost-saves in areas such as major work, it’s also important that you appoint the right managing agent for you.
-At Seraph Property Management we provide a latest new blog that goes over in-depth all the legal changes occurring, as well as having MD Douglas Haig, at the forefront of legislation changes in the industry.
+At Seraph Property Management we provide a new blog that covers all the legal changes occurring, as well as having MD Douglas Haig, at the forefront of legislation changes in the industry.

 Additionally, we make sure that all of our had picked property management team are informed about these changes long before they come into effect, with all block managers looking to achieve a minimum IRPM Foundation Level in their field.
 A block management company will be more than happy to work with leaseholders to ensure the best relationship going forward with a seamless transition.

 Overall, there are many risks that come with self-managing a block that can be eliminated by choosing to work with a reputable block management agency, such as Seraph.
 If you are a leaseholder with a self-managed development please feel free to contact us here to learn more about what services we provide.